Exploratory Hierarchical Factor Analysis with an Application to Psychological Measurement: Computation

 We obtain $v_{1}^{k,c},\ldots,v_{c}^{k,c}$ by reordering $\{i:(\bar{\Lambda}_{k,c})_{[\{i\},\mathcal B_s]} \neq \mathbf 0 \}, s = 1, \ldots, c$ to satisfy the constraint on the labels of these sets.

 We solve \eqref{opt:alm aug bbf} by the ALM algorithm \citep[see, e.g.,][]{bertsekas2014constrained}, which is a standard approach to such problems.
-This method finds a solution to \eqref{opt:alm aug bbf} by solving a sequence of unconstrained optimisation problems.
-More specifically, in the $t$th iteration, $t=1, 2, \ldots $, the ALM minimises an augmented Lagrangian function that is constructed based on the result of the previous iteration.
+This method finds a solution to \eqref{opt:alm aug bbf} by solving a sequence of unconstrained optimization problems.
+More specifically, in the $t$th iteration, $t=1, 2, \ldots $, the ALM minimizes an augmented Lagrangian function that is constructed based on the result of the previous iteration.
 Details of the ALM are given in Algorithm~\ref{alg:main} below, where the function $h(\cdot)$ returns the second largest values of a vector.
+The updating rule of $\beta^{(t)}_{jii'}$ and $c^{(t)}$ follows equations (1) and (47) in Chapter 2.2 of \cite{bertsekas2014constrained}, and the convergence of Algorithm \ref{alg:main} {to a stationary point of \eqref{opt:alm aug bbf}} is guaranteed by Proposition 2.7 of \cite{bertsekas2014constrained}.
+We follow the recommended choices of $c_{\theta} = 0.25$ and $c_{\sigma} = 10$ in \cite{bertsekas2014constrained} for the tuning parameters in Algorithm~\ref{alg:main}.